How to Bet on Tennis

 Tennis is one of the most popular live betting markets in the world.
 Odds can change after every point so you have to be ready to pull the trigger before it’s too late.
 You can also bet who will win the next upcoming game.
 With all of the potential swings, it’s a great sport to trade — but only for the most experienced bettors.

 Example: If Roger Federer is down 4-0 in the fifth set at Wimbledon, you can bet him +800 live.
-Then, if he comes back to even the match at four games apiece, you can then take his opponent +400 live, locking in a guaranteed profit.
+Then, if he comes back to even the match at four games apiece, you can then take his opponent at plus-money, locking in a guaranteed profit.

 Some books will even offer more exotic tennis props — such as bets on the exact score or whether or not there will be a tiebreak.
 These are high-risk wagers that are generally only available at larger tournaments — and only at certain books.